Pathways logo

 Familiarize yourself with the Education Series.
 If you aren’t familiar with The Successful Club Series, The Better Speaker Series, and The Leadership Excellence Series, now is a good time to review this content.
 Knowing what’s included and how much time is needed for presentations will help you answer questions and prepare to include these in meeting agendas.

 Prepare to start tracking new requirements.
 Keep in mind that when approving level completions, you’ll now have additional items to track.
 In addition to validating that the member completed all requirements for the projects in their level, you’ll also need to confirm that they completed the meeting roles and Education Series presentations listed in the chart above.
 Determine now how you’ll keep track of and validate these items and ensure all officers in your club know the plan.
-As mentioned, you can ask members to track meeting roles themselves using the Meeting Roles section on their profile
+As mentioned, you can ask members to track meeting roles themselves using the Meeting Roles section on their profile.

-MOTIVATIONAL STRATAGIES SITE MAP HOME PERSUASIVE INFLUENCE
+MOTIVATIONAL STRATEGIES SITE MAP HOME PERSUASIVE INFLUENCE

 -